Dr. Cori Matyas

 2024 Dreamscapes, Brick City Center for the Arts, Ocala, FL, juried by Allison McCarthy

-2024 MSA Select, Vulcan Materials Gallery at the Alabama School of Fine Arts, Birmingham, AL, juried by Vanessa German
+2024 Midsouth Sculpture Alliance Select, Vulcan Materials Gallery at the Alabama School of Fine Arts, Birmingham, AL, juried by Vanessa German

 2024 Thriving, Abundant, Joyful Presents and Futures, Pennant Place, Gainesville, FL, curated by Flounder Lee with jurors Aya Rodriguez-Izumi and Lauryn Tyler